wazuh/wazuh-documentation/source/pci-dss/log-analysis.rst

     pwd: /
     command: /bin/cat

-Since we have JSON output enabled, we can also see the alert at ``alerts.json``:
+Since we have JSON output enabled, we can also see the alert in ``alerts.json``:

 .. code-block:: console